 My recommendation is to incorporate carpet cleaning of pet stains into your daily and weekly cleaning routine to prevent needing a professional carpet cleaning service in the future.

-In the video linked below, I bring you along on a fun and uber entertaining afternoon of cleaning at Big Dog Mom HQ.
-My frustration with white carpet is real and raw!
+In the video linked below, I bring you along on a fun and uber-entertaining afternoon of cleaning at Big Dog Mom HQ.
+My frustration with the white carpet is real and raw!

 3. Dog Smell Eliminator

 I know what you are thinking, “My dog doesn’t smell!”

 That’s what I thought, too, until we were preparing to move out of our home in Arizona two years ago.